spdustin/home-assistant-custom-components-linkplay/README.md

 This fork adds support for WiiM Mini/Pro devices.
 As I don't actually have either of these devices, and was helping someone else get them to work, I can't support this custom component without a LOT of back and forth from you, dear reader.
 So if you post an issue, be prepared to include all relevant log entries, and be willing to engage in some async discussion!

-The rest of this `README` is the same as the LinkPlay component from @nagyrobi.

 ---

-Fully compatible with [Mini Media Player card for Lovelace UI](https://github.com/kalkih/mini-media-player) by kalkih, including speaker group management.
+*Mostly* compatible with [Mini Media Player card for Lovelace UI](https://github.com/kalkih/mini-media-player) by kalkih, including speaker group management. `toggle_power` may or may not work, depending on your device.

 ## Installation
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)